Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 * **.class**: that will restrict for a class.
 * **input[type=text]**: that will apply this directive only in a `<input type="text">`.

 This serves the same purpose as the `restrict` option in `Angular 1`, but here we have more flexibility.
-We can not only restrict it by element or attributes like we used to, but also restrict it to certain types of elements or give a different name depending on where we use it.
+We can not only restrict it by element or attributes like we used to, but also restrict it to certain types of elements or give a different name depending in where we use it.
 There are more options apart from those 4, but that is outside the scope of the article.

 Ok, so we want to restrict it to elements and attributes and both with the same name: